ErikaRedmark/monkey-shines-java-port/README.md

 - [x] Adding goodies
 - [x] Placing Bonzo starting position
 - [x] Slowdown animations of sprites
+- [x] Adding Hazards
-- [ ] Adding conveyer belts
+- [x] Adding conveyer belts
 - [ ] Adding breakable tiles
-- [X] Adding Hazards
+- [ ] Setting level background
+- [ ] Indicating Authorship (Not part of original game)

-Game Content
+#Game Content
-Other than test worlds, no worlds will be worked on until the save file format is frozen.
+Save file format is done; it is possible to work on worlds.
+Not all engine features exist though.
 - [ ] Spooked
 - [ ] Spaced Out
 - [ ] About the House
 - [ ] In the Drink
 - [ ] In the Swing

+#More Game Content
 Some third party worlds that I would like to port to this new version as well:
 - [ ] Cory's Storm Keep
 - [ ] Phils Mac World
 - [ ] Present for Phil

-I know there are others, but those are the ones that stick out the most in my memory.
-I have Cory's Storm Keep but neither of the others to reference.
+Additional worlds may be added.

 # Final Words
 If anyone wishes to help, especially if you have played the game before, feel open to contect me (Erika Redmark) at maniacmonkeyinspace@gmail.com.